 Senior life insurance is the same as life insurance at any age.
 However, life insurance for seniors is priced and marketed differently.
 The difference is because seniors have special needs and financial situations.
 Most senior life insurance is bought by individuals aged between 50 and 85.

 There are various types of senior life insurance.
 The common types are term life insurance and whole life insurance.
-To get life insurance coverage as a senior, you will need to undergo medical examinations.
+To get life insurance coverage as a senior, you may need to undergo a brief medical evaluation.
 The good news is that some insurance companies issue life insurance coverage without a medical exam.
-However, it is rare to find insurance companies with less strict underwriting rules.

 Reasons Why Seniors Need Life Insurance

 Even if you have enough savings, medical emergencies and other financial setbacks might lead you to bankruptcy.
 Life insurance gives you and your family time to adjust in the event of a financial crisis.
 Here are other scenarios where life insurance will come in handy: